VISION & INTENT

 - Basic grammar – Present and Past tenses

 - Speaking and Listening tasks.

 The EAL Team identify students by their English proficiency at the time of their admission.
 When a new EAL pupil is interviewed a home language survey is conducted, a diagnostic test of English proficiency is then conducted.
 Based on this, the need for support is then assessed.

 Students who are new to English attend the KS3 Induction Group, where they have the opportunity to practise vocabulary and develop communication skills, enabling them to return to mainstream lessons equipped to access the curriculum.
-This programme consists of four lessons per week and runs for six weeks.
+This programme consists of four lessons per week and runs for a term.
 During lessons in EAL the students study elements of English, Maths and Science gaining basic subject – specific vocabulary knowledge required to join mainstream subjects and work more independently.
 They also receive in – class support where possible.

 For older students in KS4, there is the ESOL course to help students gain the communication skills needed to progress in the workplace, education and beyond.